rust-tw/book-tw/src/ch09-02-recoverable-errors-with-result.md

 {{#rustdoc_include ../listings/ch09-error-handling/listing-09-05/src/main.rs}}
 ```

-<span class="caption">Listing 9-5: Handling different kinds of errors in
+<span class="caption">範例 9-5: Handling different kinds of errors in
 different ways</span>

 The type of the value that `File::open` returns inside the `Err` variant is